cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 ## Typing Python code

 In this tutorial, we start with some comments on how to type Python code.
 We assume first that you are working on Jupyter Qt Console.
 Before starting, a reminder: Python is **case sensitive**.
+For instance, `type` is a Python function which returns the type of an object, but `Type` is not recognized (unless you create a new function with this name), and will return an error message.

 The console produces input prompts (such as `In[1]:`), where you can type a command and press `Return`.
 Then the Python kernel returns either an output (preceded by `Out[1]:`), a (typically long and difficult) error message, or no answer at all.
 A simple example follows.
 Note the white space around the *plus* (`+`) sign, which is ignored by the Python interpreter, but improves the **readability** of your code.